quantmind/pulsar/docs/source/design.rst

 Mailbox
 ~~~~~~~~~~~~~~
-Each actor, with the only exception of :class:`Monitor`, have its own
+Each :class:`Actor`, with the only exception of :class:`Monitor`, have its own
-:attr:`Actor.mailbox`, an asynchronous socket server which listen for
+:attr:`Actor.mailbox`, an asynchronous client of the :class:`Arbiter`
-messages from other actors.
-In other words, each actor has an associated
+mailbox server.
+Check the :ref:`message passing documentation <tutorials-messages>`
-**address**.
+for more information.

 .. _design-spawning: